OA-PASS/pass-nihms-loader/README.md

 * `pass.fedora.baseurl` - Base URL for Fedora
 * `pass.fedora.user` - User name for Fedora access
 * `pass.fedora.password` - Password for Fedora access
-* `pass.elasticsearch.url` - Base URL for elasticsearch
+* `pass.elasticsearch.url` - Base URL for elasticsearch host
+* `pass.elasticsearch.indices` - Index target for elasticsearch
 * `pass.elasticsearch.limit` - Maximum number of results to return in an Elasticsearch query.
 This is optional, it defaults to 200 and typically will not need to be overridden.

 ### Running the Data Transform-Load